 On a trip across the Atlantic, Murrough Armstrong-MacDonnell finds the answer to cockpit comfort - a cockpit sole that lifts up to form a table

-Cockpit table are great things on any boat but where to stow them when they’re not in use is always a headache.
+Cockpit tables are great things on any boat, but stowing them away when they’re not in use is always a headache.
 We saw the perfect arrangement for us on a Wauquiez yacht in the Azores – a table that folded in a similar way to our ironing board back home.

-How it works is shown in Figure 1.
-In adapting the idea for New Dawn we had to consider that the seats projected beyond the edges of the cockpit well and the table also had to clear the large brass winder for the centreboard hoist winch.
-Furthermore, we have a diesel filler in the cockpit sole and our two already inadequate cockpit drains need no further discouragement.
+In adapting the idea for our yacht New Dawn we had a few major considerations: the seats project beyond the edges of the cockpit well; the table had to clear the large brass winder for the centreboard hoist winch, and last, but not least we have a diesel filler in the cockpit sole.
+Furthermore, our two already inadequate cockpit drains need no further discouragement.

 We started by making a mock-up of the cockpit sole in hardboard and inch square battens.
 This ensured that it would all actually fit when we took it back on to the boat.
 Since the cockpit is slightly tapered, we had to be especially careful.

 Then we built an iroko frame to raise the old cockpit gratings, and provide a fixing for stainless steel tubular legs.
 The timber merchant asked if they were new engine beds, so I suspect they’re over built.

 The frame has simple peg joints which we carefully marked so there would be no confusion when we assembled it.

 For the final assembly, we put a saw cut into the end of each peg, which we splayed by driving in glue covered wooden wedges so it all went together very tight.